jeffshee/jeffshee.github.io/_posts/2021-01-29-samba-fedora33-kvm-windows-10.md

 Press Win Key + R, to launch the run dialog.
 Enter the address to connect, for example `//192.168.0.197/`

-Sidenote:
+>Sidenote:
 You wouldn't see your Linux samba shown in Windows' `File Explorer > Network`.
-Try https://github.com/christgau/wsdd if you really want that functionality.
+Try [wsdd](https://github.com/christgau/wsdd) if you really want that functionality.
 (I tried but haven't got it to work in my system yet...)

-# 6. Configure firewall (libvirt)
+## 6. Configure firewall (libvirt)
 You still need to allow samba for libvirt.
 These commands should do the tricks.
 ```
 sudo firewall-cmd --zone=libvirt --add-service=samba